 3 We will continue to maintain and create excellent communication tools for leaders to use.
 The largest project on the horizon is that we expect that we will be working on revamping the Conference Website by 2021.
 Work will likely begin in late 2020.

-The first draft of the UNY Conference 2020 Narrative Budget booklet is available.
+The UNY Conference 2020 Narrative Budget booklet is available.
 Click here to download a .pdf version of the booklet.
 Click here to view on Issuu.
 As changes are needed, these digital copies of the budget booklets will be updated.
 Click here to order a printed hard copy from Lulu.com.

-The final budget booklet will also be added to the 2019 Conference Journal, Vol. I.
+The final budget booklet was also added to the 2019 Conference Journal, Vol. I.

-The second draft of the UNY Conference 2019 Narrative Budget booklet is available.
+The UNY Conference 2019 Narrative Budget booklet is available.
 Click here to download a .pdf version of the booklet.
 Click here to view on Issuu.
 As changes are needed, these digital copies of the budget booklets will be updated.

 Printed copies of the budget booklet will be available in some District Offices and at the UNY Conference Center.
 Contact your local District Office for copies.
-The final budget booklet will also be added to the 2018 Conference Journal, Vol. I.
+The final budget booklet was also added to the 2018 Conference Journal, Vol. I.